-Their potency in search has made alt tags easy targets for over-optimisation.
+Their potency in search has made alt tags easy targets for over-optimisation from SEO agencies looking for easy wins.
 This involves writing alt tags that are keyword heavy rather than descriptive of the images.

 For example, assigning the following alt attribute to an image on a blog post about Google’s Penguin Update: “How Google’s Penguin Update Affects Your Website” when the image depicts a group of huddling penguins.
 The appropriate use of alt text in this case would simply be: “Huddling group of penguins”.

 Google’s algorithm can detect misuse of alt text , and can apply penalties for any keyword stuffing or false labelling.